a740g/Particle-Life/README.md

 ## Important Note

-This uses new features introduced in [QB64-PE v3.4.0+](https://github.com/QB64-Phoenix-Edition/QB64pe/releases) and as such may not work correctly or reliably with older versions of QB64-PE or any version of QB64.
-Also, QB64 has issues when using `$Color:32` and `$NoPrefix` together.
-Sigh!
+This uses new features introduced in [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe/releases) and as such may not work with anything else.